jmafoster1/efsm-sal/README.md

 ## Tools
 Our tools are located in the `jars` directory.
 Each can be run using `java -jar TOOLNAME.jar file/to/convert`, where `file/to/convert` is the filepath of the file to convert, and `TOOLNAME` is one of the following:
-- `dottoisabelle` - converts DOT files representing EFSMs into an Isabelle representation.
+- `dot2isabelle` - converts DOT files representing EFSMs into an Isabelle representation.
 This enables EFSMs to be edited graphically.
 For examples of the syntax to use, see the [`examples`](/tree/master/examples) directory.
-- `isabellesal` converts Isabelle representations of EFSMs and LTL properties to SAL for quick and easy counterexample generation.
+- `isabelle2sal` converts Isabelle representations of EFSMs and LTL properties to SAL for quick and easy counterexample generation.
-- `salisabelle` converts SAL EFSMs and properties to Isabelle to enable coinductive proofs for the strongest assurance.
+- `sal2isabelle` converts SAL EFSMs and properties to Isabelle to enable coinductive proofs for the strongest assurance.

 If called without a file argument, all three tools will bring up a file chooser window.